leo-bogert/bumblebee-multiscreen-tools/README.md

 nano /etc/bumblebee/xorg.conf.nvidia
     # The below instructions are only about changing the file from the default settings as usual.
     # A full listing of the resulting file follows afterwards.

-    # Inside 'Section "ServerLayout"' - for automatically detecting screens as they are attached:
-    Option      "AutoAddDevices" "true"
-    # Inside 'Section "Device"' on Debian 9 remove this - TODO: why?
-    BusID "PCI:01:00:0"
-    # Inside 'Section "Device"' - EDID is for auto-detection of a display's resolution etc., the default of false makes no sense:
-    Option "UseEDID" "true"
     # REMOVE this at 'Section "Device"' (Source: https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup):
     Option "UseDisplayDevice" "none"
     # Inside 'Section "Device"'